catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 Boot Volumes
 ============

-This is difficult in OpenStack as there is not an easy and obvious choice.
+This is difficult in OpenStack, as there is not an easy and obvious choice.

 Create New Instance
 -------------------

 The best method is to spin up a new instance with a new volume and use the configuration management tool of your choice to make sure it is as you want it.
 Terminate the old instance and attach all the data volumes to the new instance.

-This assumes there is no permanent data stored on the boot volume that is outside the configuration managment tool control.
+This assumes there is no permanent data stored on the boot volume that is outside the configuration management tool control.

 Use a Volume Snapshot
 ---------------------